Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Updated repair sound
 - Pickup block metal refund is now based on the percentage of current hp.
 - Metal reward for a final blow and assist ("Metal Scrapper") are now **50** metal (was **75** and **25** respectively).
-- Damage to engineer blocks (from abilities) now scale off of the **base** damage they would do to an enemy.
+- Damage to engineer blocks (from abilities) now scales off the **base** damage they would do to an enemy.
 - Dispenser refreshes cooldowns by **20%** per dispense.
 - Sentry now shoots from the center of the block.
 This means it can shoot an enemy from any direction.

 Fish

-- Tropical Fish now heals only after hitting a target with it.
+- Tropical Fish now heal only after hitting a target with it.
 - Fishplosion and Fish Bow now summon tropical fish.
-- OP fish now keeps the fish ability.
+- OP fish keeps the Fish ability.
 - Fish throw is now faster in OP fish mode.

 Golem

-- Earth Wall is now made out of mud.
+- The Earth Wall is now made out of mud.
 - Earth Shatter has been reworked.
 It now summons a shockwave in the direction the player is looking and spreads out as it travels.
 - Increased Earth Shatter radius from **8** meters to **12** meters.
 - Decreased Earth Shatter mana cost from **60** mana to **55** mana.
 - Enemies affected by Earth Shatter receive the "Rooting" effect.
-- Enemies with the "Rooting" effect are unable to move and take increased fire damage.
+- Enemies with the "Rooting" effect can’t move and take increased fire damage.
 - The "Rooting" effect lasts for **60** ticks.
 - Earth Shatter no longer damages the caster.

 Hitman:

 - Bow now has infinity.
-- Replaced chainmail leggings with black leather leggings.
+- Replaced the chainmail leggings with black leather leggings.
-- Replaced chainmail boots with black leather boots.
+- Replaced the chainmail boots with black leather boots.
 - Max bow damage is now set to **5**.
 - Decreased weakness effect duration from **200** ticks to **150** ticks.
 - Decreased glowing effect duration from **400** ticks to **300** ticks.